 poly-pin - A pin-sized box of beer with a plastic liner often sold for home consumption.
 Beer sold in poly-pins must be drunk immediately upon opening since there is no supporting structure to keep the carbon dioxide in suspension.

 pony keg - 1/4 barrel or half of a standard keg.
 Easier to haul up and down the front steps of a fraternity.

 pop-top - The now-common can style with a push-pull non-detachable tab.
-Invented by Ermal Fraze of Dayton, OH in 1977. reference
+Invented by Ermal Fraze of Dayton, OH in 1977 to replace the pull-top that was really harmful to the environment, being strewn everywhere. reference

 porterine - A caramel color made from corn syrup that as used in the bad old days of US brewing to turn ordinary lager into Porter.
 It is still being marketed and occasionally used to make small color corrections to commercial beers.